loopwerk/loopwerk.io/content/articles/2025-02-05-saga-in-python-or-typescript.md

 That leaves me with the Python version, which arguably makes way more sense for a lot of people than the Swift version.
 I don’t enjoy the type system so much while *working on* Saga, but as a user *using* Saga it’s pretty great!
 And in the end that’s the goal of course.

 The big question is then if I will finish porting the Swift version to Python.
 Is it worth the effort?
-If I am doing this just for myself then the answer is a very clear “no”.
+If I am doing this just for myself then the answer is a pretty clear “no”.
 After all, I am already a happy user of the Swift version and the strongly typed HTML DSL.
 I personally have no need for a Python version.
 Would there be an audience for a Python version of Saga?
 Would it get any usage when there are already so many static site generators?
-Sure, they don’t do the same, are not as flexible, not as explicit, but they have users.
+Sure, they don’t do the same, are not as flexible, not as explicit, but they do have users.
 There’s also [Hugo](https://gohugo.io) which I personally did not like at all, but which has many users.
 It can do the same as Saga, and is much faster than any Python-based generator can be.
 Would a Python version of Saga get any users when there’s Hugo, and a whole bunch of other Python-based generators?
 I don’t know.

-So please let me know!
+So please let me know if you’re interesting in Saga’s syntax, flexibility and functionality yet were turned off because it’s written in Swift.
+Would you use a Python version of Saga?